adamjkalt/-cli-app/UpcomingNintendoSwitchGames/README.md

  in git@github.com:adamjkalt/Upcoming_Nintendo_Switch_Games_cli_app.git.

 How to use?
-To use the app, user needs to type in ruby/bin switch-games into their terminal, in order to access the CLI App.
+To use the app, user needs to type in rubybin/switch-games into their terminal, in order to access the CLI App.

 Contribute